v5ma/selfawarenetworks/README.md

 Some of the notes I'm sharing are outdated older ideas. a0608z for example is from November 14th 2014 and I included it because it's interesting.

+# Yes I am noticing a lot of redundant statements in this readme.
+I will be cleaning this up soon sorry about that.

-Sorry about the grammatically incorrect run on sentences.
+Sorry about the grammatically incorrect run on sentences, everything, including this readme file will be updated & improved continually.

-I hope that the most intelligent people in the world read & enjoy my notes on consciousness & sentient machines, but I am going to tell you upfront that its not all correct, some of the notes will not be included in the eventual book, but its enough to get the main ideas across about the brain, the mind, and reality.
+I hope that the most intelligent people in the world read & enjoy my notes on human phenominological consciousness, memory, gravity, cells & sentient machines, but I am going to tell you upfront that its not all correct, some of the notes will not be included in the eventual book, but its enough to get the main ideas across about the brain, the mind, and reality.

 Some of the ideas in these notes for the book are incorrect, outdated, and kept simply because they contained something interesting that I wanted to follow up on later.
 Some of the ideas are very well backed with sources.
 Some of the ideas I believe are correct are so different I will likely have to debate them.
 OK.

-This is an Institute on Github meaning that it is open to contributions, you can submit pull requests from your account and if accepted you will be a documented contributor to this research.
+# This a Science Institute hosted Github meaning that it is open to contributions,
+you can submit pull requests from your account and if accepted you will be a documented contributor to this research.
 I may even cite your work in the upcoming printed version of the book titled Self Aware Networks.

 Potentially anyone can contribute to the development of the book, to the development of software, and to the institute.
 Producing actual software, for drones, for brain computer interfaces, for humanoid robots, for mechanical animals, all of these things are part of the plan.
 Thanks for insisting on tangible results!
 Will do!
 Would be glad to have other folks help if you want to.

+Some of the software that is going to be used for this institute can be found at github.com/n5ro and github.com/micah1 today you see a github page.

+# In the near future this institute will be accessible from the web in Augmented Reality & in Virtual Reality.

 However submissions are subject to approval.
 Not every submission will be accepted.
 Submissions need to be outstanding quality, from reputable sources (submissions from people with the names of terrorists and or fascist dictators will no be considered valid submissions), and the contributions need to be extraordinarily meaningful & valuable, unlike some github submissions that offer some trivial contribution just for status.
 So don't just run one of my notes through the grammar & spelling check in Google Docs and submit that, I can do that.
 Do something that radically reorganizing the existing content in a mindblowingly insightful way, or create mindmaps, artwork, spreadsheets, diagrams, and cite mountains of research for or against any of the proposals in these book notes and such contributions might be considered worthy of inclusion.